Niskanen Center: History

-The Niskanen Center was founded in early 2015 by Jerry Taylor.
+The Niskanen Center was co-founded in early 2015 by Jerry Taylor and Joe Coon.
 At its launch, the center was composed primarily of former staffers of the Cato Institute who departed in the wake of a 2012 leadership struggle pitting Ed Crane against the Koch Brothers for control of the libertarian think tank.
 Taylor and vice president Joe Coon publicly aligned themselves with Crane during the dispute.
 Both departed shortly after Crane was replaced by John Allison as Cato's president as part of the settlement with the Kochs.

 Funding for the center includes donors who seek to counter libertarian-conservative hostility to measures against global warming.
 North Carolina businessman Jay Faison, a Republican donor, made an early contribution to the Niskanen Center to spur public climate education but has ceased all ties to the organization in recent years.
 Other donors include the Open Philanthropy Project, which supports the center's work to expand legal immigration, the Linden Trust for Conservation, which provided the Niskanen Center with a grant "to develop and analyze a potential economy-wide carbon tax", and the Hewlett Foundation, which provided the Center with a $400,000 operations grant.

 In 2018, the Center published its political manifesto, entitled "The Center Can Hold: Public Policy for an Age of Extremes".

 In May 2022, the organization announced that Ted Gayer, an executive vice president at the Brookings Institution, would serve as the Niskanen's next president.
-Gayer started in his role on August 1, 2022.
+Gayer started in his role on August 1, 2022 and stepped down in February, 2026 amid a wave of senior staff resignations.